'Social contagion': Victims share the 'devastating' impact of ram raids

 A report on ram raids by the National Intelligence Centre showed that in the year to October 31, there were 283 ram raids nationally.

 Offenders - 157 in total - were identified for just over half of the incidents.
-Fifty-nine per cent were aged 14 to 17 and 38 individuals aged 12 to 19 were "repeat offenders" responsible for 26 per cent of the 283 national ram raids.
+Fifty-nine per cent were aged 14 to 17 and 38 individuals aged 12-19 were "repeat offenders" responsible for 26 per cent of the 283 national ram raids.

 Enforcement action was taken in 37 per cent of the raids, of which 39 per cent resulted in a youth referral, and 61 per cent in prosecution.